 The required annual evaluation is due in the Office of School Choice and Charter Schools no later than 12 months after your student is registered (and within each12 month period following that date should your student be on home education for more than 1 year).

 National assessments and statewide standardized assessments offered by the school district are also available to home education students.
-The following state assessments are available for home education students to participate in during the 2021-2022 school year:
+Please continue to check this page for updates throughout the year on test availability and deadlines to register.

-Parents/Guardians who are interested in having their students take one of the above assessments are required to complete and submit a Spring 2022 Home Education Registration Form by January 31.
-Once the 2022 Home Education Registration Form is submitted, students will be assigned specific test dates.
-Assessment registration forms will not be accepted after the January 31 deadline.
+Parents/Guardians who are interested in having their students take an assessment offered through the district, are required to complete and submit a Home Education Registration Form by the posted deadline.
+Once the Home Education Registration Form is submitted, students will be assigned specific test dates.
+Assessment registration forms will not be accepted after the posted deadline.
 If you have questions or need additional information, you may contact the Research, Assessment and Evaluation Office.

 Home education students have access to Career and Technical Education (CTE) Programs through Sarasota County Schools.
 Multiple CTE programs are available at all middle and high schools as well as Suncoast Technical College.
 CAPE industry certifications are available to Home education students that are enrolled in CTE programs at no cost.
 Home education students not enrolled in CTE programs must cover all costs associated with test preparation materials and exam vouchers.
 State funding restrictions prohibit the school district from spending CTE funding on non-CTE students.